Photos By: Maxfield Bonta

 . . .
 Passo Dello Stelvio, Italy -- the most famous hairpins in the world.

-Roadway Surface and Traffic Report: The roadway surface in July 2016 was good and traffic has been very light the five times we have climbed Onion Valley Road between 2011 and 2016.
+Roadway Surface and Traffic Report: The roadway surface as of October, 2019 was good and traffic has been very light the six times we have climbed Onion Valley Road between 2011 and 2019.
 The only irritation are the freeze joints in the road which are noticeable on the descent (see photo above).